 - Participants may use a Swiss carrier as long as the point of origin or destination is an airport in Switzerland.
 Likewise for Iceland and Norway.

 - Participants may use an Australian carrier as long as the point of origin or destination is an airport in Australia.

-These exemptions do not include Canada or Mexico.
-All flights originating in North America must bear the designation of a U.S. airline.
+These exemptions do not include the U.K., Canada, or Mexico.
+All flights originating in the U.K. or North America must bear the designation of a U.S. airline.
 This means that the ticket must show the flight code of a U.S.-based carrier, independent of which company actually operates the flight.
 Normally this means that the ticket must be purchased from the U.S. airline.
-Tickets from Air Canada cannot be reimbursed.
+Tickets from British Airways and Air Canada cannot be reimbursed.

 Workshops and SQuaREs run Monday through Friday, 9 am to 5 pm.
 Participants should plan to arrive on the Sunday and depart on Saturday or possibly late Friday night.
+AIM does not pay for Saturday night lodging.
 In the event that a funded participant does not attend four full days the air fare reimbursement is half the total.